ThorDog/Coursera-Getting-Cleaning-Data/codebook.md

  - Variables present in the dataset

 (you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-###Variable 1 (repeat this section for all variables in the dataset)
-Short description of what the variable describes.

-Some information on the variable including:
- - Class of the variable
- - Unique values/levels of the variable
- - Unit of measurement (if no unit of measurement list this as well)
- - In case names follow some schema, describe how entries were constructed (for example time-body-gyroscope-z has 4 levels of descriptors.
-Describe these 4 levels).

-(you can easily use Rcode for this, just load the dataset and provide the information directly form the tidy data file)

-####Notes on variable 1:
-If available, some additional notes on the variable not covered elsewehere.
-If no notes are present leave this section out.

 ### Variable 1: 'Subject'
 integer values 1 to 30 identifying each of the subjects in the dataset.